ThatEventSite.com

 Active tonight

-The tonight window runs from roughly 4pm ET through 3am ET the next day.
-The pill is a pure function of three things: how many events are on the calendar, when the earliest starts, and the current time.
-There is no attendance signal, no “trending” signal, no personalization.
+The tonight window runs from roughly late afternoon through the early hours of the next morning, in each city's local time.
+It's based on three things: how many events are on the calendar, when the earliest starts, and the current time.
+There's no attendance signal, no “trending” signal, no personalization.

 LabelWhat it means